General

 3

 Many people use the trip to Michigan Tech as a vacation for the entire family.
-The area is well known for its scenic beaches and waterfalls, unique shopping, historic downtowns, and tourist attractions.
+The area is well known for its scenic beaches and waterfalls, unique shopping, historic downtown, and tourist attractions.
 Cottages, hotels, bed and breakfasts, and camping are available in the area.

 For more information, visit www.keweenaw.info.
 There are also options to reserve guest rooms in the Memorial Union Building (MUB) on campus.